LeslieDancey/FME_Desktop_Advanced/the_generic_readerwriter.md

 You don’t have to select an output location, but will you have to open the parameters dialog and set an original output format; so do that and select a format like Esri Shape.

 In the "Add Feature Types" section of the dialog, select Automatic for feature type definitions:

+In the Feature Type Properties dialog set the Allowed Geometries field to fme_any.
+This will allow any data to be written to this feature type.
+The "output" part of the Writer refers to the output location, which may or may not be set in your workspace.

+Check the User Attributes tab and you will see that the attribute definition is set to Automatic.

+Click OK to close the dialog and add the new feature type.
+Connect it to the source feature type.
+When you make the connection the attribute schema will automatically be updated to match the connected Reader feature type: